kaustavdm/opentok-video-embed-demo/README.md

     }
   },

-  // salt field. this is set when setting the password
+  // salt field.
+This is set when setting the password
   salt: {
     type: DataTypes.STRING,
     allowNull: false